BLUE HORIZON, BOOK 3

 “Go ahead, Pockets,” he said.
 “Go take care of yourself.
 I can look it over down here.”

 Pockets nodded and felt another wave of nausea come over him.
 “Guud boy,” he muttered.
 He began trudging along the tunnel back to the engine room.
-Max watched him go for a moment to make sure his friend could indeed crawl back on his own, and then nodded to himself.
+Max watched him go for a moment to make sure his friend could indeed get back on his own, and then nodded to himself.

 He pointed his lamp back up the direction they had been traveling and then started on his way.

 Samantha rubbed her eyes and then shook her head to clear the cobwebs from her brain.
-It had been her turn for bridge watch and she had occupied her time by doing file maintenance on the ship’s VIP computer system.
+It had been her turn for bridge watch and she had occupied her time by doing file maintenance on the ship’s computer system.
 Voshnesinski Information System computers were generally considered to be among the most reliable throughout the Planetary Alignment and required little maintenance, but there were times when the computer tech in her just had to tweak the system here and there.

-She had installed a provided firmware upgrade to the Geo-25 system during their last voyage and everything seemed to be functioning more efficiently.
+She had installed a provided firmware upgrade to the VIS Geo-25 system during their last voyage and everything seemed to be functioning more efficiently.
 What she did during this particular downtime consisted of nothing more than locating and backing up old personal files that she and other members of the crew no longer needed in certain places within the memory.
 She had just completed tagging over seven hundred individual files and the process for backup had been initiated.
-Now all she had to do was sit back and relax for a while.
+Now all she had to do was relax for a while.

 Samantha put her finger up to the forward glass and placed it over the top of Centaurus.
 She then traced out an imaginary design with other lights to form a star picture.
 From this position in space, it was not a real constellation she drew, but she was bored and had a good imagination.